-Inter-organisational cooperation in revenue collection has received limited attention in tax administration literature in developing countries.
-In contrast, there has been much emphasis on principles for what revenue sources should be assigned to and collected either by the central government or by lower levels of government, respectively (Tiebout 1961; Musgrave 1983; Ter-Minassian 1997; Bird and Vaillancourt 1998; McLure 1999; Smoke 2014).
-Standard literature on tax assignment states that tax policy and collection should be undertaken by the same authority that is responsible for the tax and is politically answerable to the community paying that tax (Oates 2005).
-Principles and practices for cooperation between central and local government agencies to administrate taxes have largely been ignored.
-Recent experiences from Tanzania offer a unique opportunity to examine opportunities and challenges facing interorganisational cooperation in revenue collection in a developing country context.
+Inter-organisational cooperation in revenue collection has received limited attention in the literature on tax administration.
+In contrast, there has been much emphasis on principles for what taxes should be assigned either to the central government or to lower levels of government (Tiebout 1961; Musgrave 1983; Ter-Minassian 1997; Bird and Vaillancourt 1998; Bahl and Bird 2008; Smoke 2014).
+Assignment of taxes entails control over the tax base, tax rates and collection authority (Oates 1972, 2005; McLure 1999).
+Principles and practices for cooperation between central and local government agencies to administrate taxes have largely been ignored.1